bruab/bruab.github.io/free.md

 title: Free stuff
 ---

-Here's a list of courses you can take & events you can attend, completely free of charge.
-Made/hosted by yours truly.
+Here's a list of courses you can take, ebooks you can read, and events you can attend, completely free of charge.
+Made/written/hosted by yours truly.

 # Courses